WeirdConstructor/HexoSynth/README.md

 I have a pretty detailed TODO list in my private notebook, but this is the rough road map:

-- Make a UI thats more or less fluently usable and easily extendable with new modules.
+- Make a UI that is more or less fluently usable and easily extendable with new modules.
+- Take a bit of care that there is online help.
 - Add lots of modules (Oscillators, Filters, Envelopes, LFOs, Quantizers, ...).
 - Factor out the DSP code into it's own crate.
 - Comment the code for easier maintenance.